-A previous planning permission may also have restrictions eg. preventing the conversion of a garage to living accommodation etc. You can view previous decisions by doing a planning search by address
+A previous planning permission may also impose restrictions eg. preventing the conversion of a garage to living accommodation etc. You can view previous decisions by doing a planning search by address.

 You may also need to contact Devon Building Control Partnership about Building Regulations Consent for your project.

 Alternatively you can